Jenna Testa Kilpatrick – Coastal Dune Lakes

-Each month, Jenna and her team of forty “citizen scientist volunteers,” test the water quality in the county’s bay, river, creeks, and dune lakes.
-They examine and track the changes in minerals and nutrients and plants.
+Each month, Jenna and her team of forty “citizen scientist volunteers” test the water quality in the county’s bay, river, creeks, and dune lakes.
+They examine and track the changes in plant matter.
 To aid with conservation decisions, the Alliance provides this information to the public and government officials.

-“Many of our region’s birds, and our dolphins too, are indicator species,” says Jenna.
-Their behavior, or lack of it, signals changes in the ecosystem.
-“If I were to go out, do a survey in the Choctawhatchee Bay and not see any dolphins, I would know something has changed with the water quality,” Jenna says.
-If birds are leaving a particular water area, their departure implies a change in the environment’s health.
+“Many of our region’s wildlife, such as birds and our bottlenose dolphins too, are indicator species,” says Jenna.
+Their behavior, or lack of it, can signal changes in the ecosystem.
+“If I were to go out, do a survey on Choctawhatchee Bay and NOT see any dolphins, I would question if the water quality has changed, leading to changes in the dolphin’s food supply or other environmental conditions,” Jenna says.
+If resident birds are leaving a particular waterbody, their departure can imply a change in the environment’s health.

 A Biology major at Florida State, Jenna longed to explore what grew and lived in the ocean.
 At Disney World’s Epcot Theme Park, she snagged a coveted animal internship in the Marine Mammal Department.
 “Coolest thing I’ve ever been a part of,” she says.

 “Look deep into nature, and then you will understand everything better.” – Albert Einstein